flexivrobotics/flexiv_drdk/README.md

 ### Use the installed C++ library

 After the library is installed as ``flexiv_drdk`` CMake target, it can be linked from any other CMake projects.
-For example:
+Using the provided `flexiv_drdk-examples` project for instance:

-    cd my_project
+    cd flexiv_drdk/example
     mkdir build && cd build
     cmake .. -DCMAKE_PREFIX_PATH=~/drdk_install
     cmake --build . --config Release -j 4

 NOTE: ``-D`` followed by ``CMAKE_PREFIX_PATH`` tells the user project's CMake where to find the installed C++ library.
 This argument can be skipped if the DRDK library and its dependencies are installed to a globally discoverable location.

+### Run example C++ programs

+To run an example C++ program compiled during the previous step:

+    cd flexiv_drdk/example/build
+    ./<example_name> [left_robot_sn] [right_robot_sn]

+For example:

+    ./basics1_display_robot_states Rizon4-100001 Rizon4-100002

+## API Documentation

+The API documentation can be generated using Doxygen.
+For example, on Linux:

+    sudo apt install doxygen-latex graphviz
+    cd flexiv_drdk
+    doxygen doc/Doxyfile.in

+Open any html file under ``flexiv_drdk/doc/html/`` with your browser to view the doc.